-God calls each of us to be a ‘Repairer of the breach’; to fix that which is broken, to put things right where we can.
+God calls each of us to be a ‘Repairer of the breach’; to fix what is broken, to put things right where we can.
 The Japanese call this Kintsugi, where the fixed is even more beautiful than the broken… Al Gibson shares insights from personal experience about the God of reconciliation who loves to restore us and set us on a firm footing so we in turn can do the same for others.

 We live in a world that is as beautiful as it is broken.
 There are majestic panoramas to be seen, just as there is pain and suffering we cannot ignore.
 There was a time when things seemed to last forever yet nowadays we know that the next, super-improved model will be along soon.
 Technological advances have come in tandem with planned obsolescence.
 So, things quickly lose their value.
 But what about our value as people?

 None of us are made to last forever, but we do retain our value throughout our lives even though it may seem to diminish in the eyes of others.
 In God’s eyes we are equally precious and He has given each of us a unique gift or talent to equip us to reach our life calling.
 He has given us the ability to make a difference in some way as we search for the meaning of life.
 These gifts are given whether we believe in Him or not and it’s our task to develop them to find our significance and place in the world.